 All students must complete a minimum of 30 credits to earn a degree.
 The degree culminates in one of three options: Comprehensive Exam (all-course option), the Master’s Project, or the Master’s Thesis.
 By default, all entering students are advised by the Graduate Program Director and are in the Comprehensive Exam (all course) option.
 If a student wishes to pursue an MS with Thesis or Project, they must have agreement with the faculty member who is willing to be their advisor.
 When this is the case, approval must be obtained from the Graduate Director.
-Only students who are in the Project or Thesis options can take BE 597 Engineering Project or BE 599 Master’s Research, and these may not be applied to a different option if the student changes their culminating experience option.
+Only students who are in the Project or Thesis options can take BE 597 Engineering Project or BE 599 Master’s Research.
+Students may change their track from Thesis to Project, and any Thesis credits taken can count as Project credits.
+Students cannot cahnge their track from Project to Thesis.
 Students who wish to pursue the Project or Thesis option are welcome to talk with the faculty to determine their research interests and availability to supervise students.

 Students pursuing the Thesis option will complete three (3) to six (6) credits of BE 599 Master’s Research.
 The course is taken under the direction of their permanent advisor, and allows them to earn credit for the time spent conducting their research and preparing their thesis.
-MS Thesis students must complete at least four (4) Biomedical Engineering (BE) lecture courses, including required course: BE 501 Human Biology for Biomedical Engineers (3 credit hours).
+MS Thesis students must complete at least four (4) Biomedical Engineering (BE) lecture courses, including required courses: BE 501 Human Biology for Biomedical Engineers (3 credit hours) and BE 502 Quantitative Analysis in Biomedical Engineering (3 credit hours).

 The MS thesis must be successfully defended before the student’s MS thesis committee.
 The Thesis Committee should be selected by the start of the second semester of study, using the Thesis Committee Selection form located on the department website.
 The MS thesis committee is chaired by the student’s permanent advisor and includes at least one additional graduate faculty member.
 The student’s advisor will help to form the committee.
 Faculty from other departments also may participate on a student’s committee but the permanent advisor must be from the Biomedical Engineering Department.

 Prior to the MS thesis defense, the student in consultation with his/her advisor will prepare a first draft of the thesis.
 Upon completion of a "reader's copy," the student’s committee members will have two weeks to review the document and decide whether revisions are required or if the defense can be scheduled.
 If revisions are necessary, then additional time will be needed for further review.
 The thesis must include a cover page listing the student’s advisor and committee members, along with spaces for their signatures.
-Once the thesis is ready for defense, general announcements must be posted one week prior to the defense.
+Once the thesis is ready for defense, the student is required to send the department their defense information (Title, Abstract, Committee Members, date, time, and location) – the defense will be announced one week prior to the defense.
 The defense should consist of an oral presentation open to the public of about 30-45 minutes long, with an additional 10 to 15 minutes for general questions.
 Immediately after the open session the defense will continue with the student's thesis committee only.
 After the defense, the committee will determine whether the student has successfully defended the thesis or whether additional work is required.
 After successfully completing a thesis defense, the candidate must submit to the Graduate School an electronic copy of the thesis.
-In addition, one bound copy must be submitted to the Department.
+In addition, one bound copy must be submitted to the Department, as well as the M-form.
 It also is customary for students to provide bound copies to their committee members.

 Students pursuing the Project option will complete three (3) to six (6) credits of BE 597 Engineering Project.
 The course is taken under the direction of their permanent advisor, and allows them to earn credit for the time spent conducting their research and preparing their project.
-MS Project students must complete at least four (4) Biomedical Engineering (BE) lecture courses, including required course: BE 501 Human Biology for Biomedical Engineers (3 credit hours).
+MS Project students must complete at least four (4) Biomedical Engineering (BE) lecture courses, including required courses: BE 501 Human Biology for Biomedical Engineers (3 credit hours) and BE 502 Quantitative Analysis in Biomedical Engineering (3 credit hours).

 The Master’s Project is generally more applied than that for a thesis, with the student often defining a problem and developing a solution for it.
 The project may be a scholarly undertaking that results in a tangible outcome - a device prototype, a start-up business plan, a technical report, a computer program, - that does not fit neatly within the framework of a traditional scholarly thesis paper.
 However, the final project should be accompanied by a paper written by the student that introduces, analyzes, and contextualizes the project, and demonstrates the student's familiarity with the relevant literature of the field.
 The Project must be approved by the student’s permanent advisor, and one additional core Biomedical Engineering faculty member who will serve as the “Signing Advisor.”
 The Signing Advisor is selected by the student’s permanent advisor.
-A copy of the final paper must be submitted to the department after it is approved by both advisors.
+A copy of the final paper must be submitted to the department after it is approved by both advisors, along with the M-form and Project Approval form.

 The scope of the project and the format of the work to be done will be decided, in discussion with the student, by the student’s permanent advisor.
 Students are not required by the department to have a committee to oversee their Master’s Project, and the department does not require a defense of the project, however it is at the discretion of individual faculty members to require either or both of these components for the student with whom they are working.